 Here are a few examples:

 a.
 During my school, I worked on a Physics project where I had to construct logic gates and latches using circuit elements.
 I was so astounded by the Power of Electrical & Electronics that I knew if there is one thing that I would give up anything to understand this.

-4. Highlight your experiences in the field: Universities in USA, UK, and Australia, among others, sometimes demand work experience for admission to their MS courses.Whether you have internship experience or actual work experience in the field, it is always advisable to express your learning experiences on your Statement of Purpose.
+4. Highlight your experiences in the field: Sometimes, universities in the USA, UK, and Australia, among others, demand work experience for admission to their MS courses.Whether you have internship experience or actual work experience in the field, it is always advisable to express your learning experiences in your Statement of Purpose.
 Point out what you learnt from each experience and how it influenced you to take up further studies.
 You can also highlight any performance appreciations you might have got in your job to prove your knowledge and interest in the job.

 a.
 My need to understand the requirements of the industry propelled me to accept an employment opportunity after my undergraduation.
 My employment as a Software Engineer at ***** was a very good opportunity to gain training and work experience in the Information Management domain.

 5. Answer the major questions: A Statement of Purpose is basically like an internal assessment of your personality and your desires- whether you are good enough for the course or not.
 It is, therefore, important that you should have answers to all the basic questions that could crop up in in the admission panel’s mind.
 Here are some of the points that you should definitely mention: